 The Dutch doctor and merchant Jan van Riebeeck (1619-1677) founded Cape Town in 1652 and planted in 1655 at the foot of Table Mountain, near the present legislative capital, the first vines brought from Europe.
 The first proven vintage was a 1659 with 15 liters of Muscatel wine.
-From the end of the 17th century, it was then 200 Huguenots expelled from their homes in France - the name of the present-day growing area Franschhoek (French corner) reminds of them - as well as German and Dutch winemakers, who further developed the South African wine.
+From the end of the 17th century, it was then 200 Huguenots expelled from their homes in France - the name of the present-day growing area Franschhoek (French corner) reminiscent of them - as well as German and Dutch winemakers, who further developed the South African wine.
 Their descendants play a significant role to this day.
-The Dutch Governor Simon van der, appointed from 1679 onwards Stel (1639-1712) founded the city Stellenbosch and in 1685 laid the famous vineyard Constantia from which at that time for the European ruling courts one of the legendary Sweet wines the world called "Vin de Constance" was created.
-In the 17th century were large quantities of wines in the Port wine- and Sherry-style as well as brandy exported to England.
+The Dutch governor appointed from 1679 Simon van der Stel (1639-1712) founded the city Stellenbosch and in 1685 laid the famous vineyard Constantia from that time for the European ruling courts one of the legendary Sweet wines the world called "Vin de Constance" was created.
+In the 17th century, large quantities of wines were in the Port wine- and Sherry-style as well as brandy exported to England.
 In the 18th and 19th centuries, the Dutch governors successfully promoted viticulture.
 In 1885 reached the phylloxera also South Africa and wreaked havoc.

 There are nearly 4,000 grape producers, around 60 cooperatives, around 500 private wineries & wineries and over 20 wholesalers.
 The largest winery is Nederburg (Paarl) with 700 hectares of vineyards, where the first South African Botrytis wine called Edelkeur from Günter Brözel (next to Gray and Tim Hamilton Russel one of the South African viticulture pioneers) was produced.
 Here is a significant annual auction instead of.
 The KWV International plays a crucial role (even after privatization) as a producer and trading house.
 Another big business is the Stellenbosch Farmer's Winery (SFW).
-A traditional specialty is as in the past as in the past sherry and port wine made, sweet Dessert wines, From Chenin Blanc and the Muskat varieties are in large quantities simple, carbonated bubblies (Sparkling wines), but also sparkling wines after the Méthode cap classique generated.
+A traditional specialty, as in the past, is still one of the kind sherry and port wine made, sweet Dessert wines, From Chenin Blanc and the Muskat varieties are in large quantities simple, carbonated bubblies (Sparkling wines), but also sparkling wines after the Méthode cap classique generated.
 The already legendary viticulture pioneer Professor Abraham Isak Perold (1880-1941) created variety Pinotage Cape specialties with deep, full-bodied red wines.
 From the 1950s, the use of stainless steel tanks was a temperature-controlled fermentation In common practice, virtually all white wines today are fermented cool to cold (12 to 15 ° C).

 Until 1982, no European grape varieties were allowed to be imported.
 The mid-1990s made the Big Six (the six main grape varieties) account for only 15%, today it is already more than half.
 In the last ten years, red wines have been preferred due to international demand.
 Their share has risen from one third to almost half within this period.
 The three varieties Cabernet Sauvignon, Merlot and Pinot Noir have doubled their stocks, the two varieties Shiraz and Cabernet Franc almost tripled.
 Due to many new plantings, the vine is characterized by numerous young vineyards, much of it is younger than ten years.
-The Chenin Blanc named Steen is still dominating, but the trend is declining.
-Of the Blend 2010 (Kym Anderson ):
+The Chenin Blanc named as Steen is still dominant, but the trend is falling sharply.
+The Blend 2010 (Kym Anderson ):

 Synonyms or name in South Africa